ChristianPrzybulinski/go-cart-api/README.md

 docker run -p 50051:50051 hashorg/hash-mock-discount-service
 ```
-You can skip the `--env-file` parameter in case you manually configured the enviromnent variables or want to use their default values.
+You can skip the `--env-file` parameter in case you manually configured the environment variables or want to use their default values.

 ### Through Repo: